arhamrahim12/lego-color-detector-matlab-image-processing/README.md

 - Displays color results in a structured 4x4 grid
 - Evaluates detection accuracy against `.mat` files containing solutions

+##📁 Dataset
+The repository includes two folders containing the image data used for testing and evaluation:

+images/: Contains processed .png images of LEGO color patterns used during development.

+photos/: Contains real-world photos that were processed using the pipeline.
+These include challenges like lighting variations, shadows, angles, and distortions.

+Each image corresponds to a .mat file (where applicable) storing the ground truth for validation.

 ## 🧠 Methods

 ### 1. `findColours.m`